 GameSynth for Sound Design

 My contribution came in the form of a deep dive into the world of GameSynth.
-My talk covered the impressive library of models available, from expressive whooshes and impacts to the highly customizable Modular model.
+I covered the impressive library of models available, from its expressive whoosh and impact synthesis to its highly customizable modular section.
 I also auditioned GameSynth’s intuitive and efficient workflow features, such as its drawing tablet modulation functionality and waveform analysis capabilities.

 One concept echoed by all the speakers was of the importance of productivity.
 Whether through workflow tips, tools of the trade, or general life advice, it was a thread (secondary to the obvious game audio thread~) that seemed to tie the talks together.
 To this end, I’m excited about the increasing accessibility of procedural audio tools, as I foresee a future where these tools will augment the workflow of audio practitioners to allow more efficient content generation.
 Procedural tools have been available within visual arts for a fair amount of time, and it’s great to see the audio field gaining its share of innovation.